July 29, 2019

-How Friends helped Gabriela feel like she belonged
+How Friends helped Gabriela feel like she belonged.

 Since learning to trust Lauren, Gabriela has been able to also form positive relationships with adults whom she trusts.
-Gabriela knows that her dad, her teacher, and Lauren are there for good.
+Gabriela knows that her dad, her teacher and Lauren are there for good.

-Everyone knows her name,” says Lauren.
+Everyone knows her name,” said Lauren.
 “She feels a real sense of belonging with Friends, and I think this community has helped her build a level of confidence that will support her for the rest of her life.

 Gabriela loves the Friends community.
 During their outings, Lauren gives her the option of choosing where they go, and Gabriela always asks to go to our Rockwood facility.
-When they arrive, Gabriela is greeted by everyone—youth, Friends, and program managers.
-Everyone knows her name,” says Lauren.
+When they arrive, Gabriela is greeted by everyone—youth, Friends and program managers.
+Everyone knows her name,” said Lauren.
 “She feels a real sense of belonging with Friends, and I think this community has helped her build a level of confidence that will support her for the rest of her life.